BaderSZ/lib.sh/README.md

 Implementing LIBC for bash, purely in bash.

 #HOWTO
-simply include the desired file via `source src/file.sh`
+Simply include the desired file via `source src/file.sh`

+Since bash/sh does not have C-style returns, every return value is saved in the $RETVAL variable.

 #LICENSE
 This is available under the GPLv3.0.
 See License.txt for more info